wilddeer/blog/posts/en/2014-08-06 – About the @viewport/index.md

 ## 2. Responsiveness on Windows 8 devices

 Furthermore, [it turns out](http://timkadlec.com/2013/01/windows-phone-8-and-device-width/) that IE in Windows 8 ignores the meta tag in metro mode but correctly interprets `@-ms-viewport`.
-Here's a couple of explanatory GIFs:
+Here’s a couple of explanatory GIFs:

 {% include pic.htm src='win8-before.gif' c='The web site is zoomed when using meta tag' a='Windows ain’t happy about meta tag' %}